XKCP/XKCP/usage-example.md

 In this guide, we will provide examples of using the high-level API, with less emphasis on the low-level implementation, since XKCP abstracts the low-level implementation from the user.

+Before proceeding with the usage example, please make sure that you have built the XKCP library as described in the [README](../README.md). and included it in your C/C++ project.

 # Hashing and Extendable output functions (XOFs)

 ## FIPS 202